 Languages: U.S. English.

-I am a software engineer, architect and researcher specializing in the real-time computer vision and data visualization research/applications with a passion for learning new technologies.
+I am a retired software engineer, architect and researcher specializing in the real-time computer vision and data visualization research/applications with a passion for learning new technologies.
 Over the years I have shifted from being a Common LISP developer, to an early C++ developer, to an early Java developer, to a Flash developer, to an Objective-C developer for the iPad and iPhone applications, a web developer using the latest experimental web and cloud technologies and now, a researcher in computer vision and machine learning.
 But, through it all, I never lost my roots as a hardware design engineer designing and building large digital hardware systems.

 I am not afraid of taking on large challenges.
 As Systems Architect at OnlineFocus, I took on the challenge of designing FedEx's web content management system which managed ~100,000 pages of web content for 240 countries in a dozen languages.
 The redesigned FedEx website by the OnlineFocus web design team backed up by my content management system earned FedEx the Best Transportation WMA WebAward.

 I am also proficient at prototyping new ideas quickly to meet critical deadlines.
 For example, as "Crack" Engineer, the informal title James Burke gave me, I created an interactive 3-D visualization of the James Burke's Knowledge Web node plex on SUN's experimental 3-D LookingGlass system in time for a presentation at the JavaOne Conference (in true 3-D) only 2 months after taking on the project.
 At FlyteComm, I added over 200 selectable NOAA weather overlays from 24 servers to FlyteComms's Universal Viewer in time for a critical sales pitch to the FAA in under 2 weeks.
 At Profile, was voted member of the month for exceptional service and leadership in building the organization's new social-networking website.
-More recently, at Barco Labs, I have been exploring new ideas in cloud-based, immersive, video collaboration with various experimental client applications:
+More recently, at Barco Labs, I had been exploring new ideas in cloud-based, immersive, video collaboration with various experimental client applications: